Get all the latest data for Lucca?

 Which amenities increase rent the most in Lucca?

-The top five amenities that increase rent the most in Lucca are parking or garage access, air conditioning, elevator, outdoor space like a terrace or balcony, and modern energy-efficient heating systems.
+The top five amenities that increase rent the most in Lucca are private parking, air conditioning, terrace or garden space, elevator access in Centro Storico, and recent kitchen or bathroom renovation.

 In our property pack covering the real estate market in Lucca, we cover what are the best investments a landlord can make.